subsquid/docs/docs/basics/overview.md

 # Subsquid Overview

+## What is Subsquid

+Subsquid is a full-stack indexing solution which includes an open-source SDK, specialized on-chain data lakes (Archives) and a hosted service (Aquarium).
+Subsquid solves the data access problem for a wide range of online and analytical use-cases:

+- As a flexible and performant backend for decentralized applications.
+In most cases, Subsquid can completely replace client RPC read requests with a tailored GraphQL API, significantly reducing the infrastructure costs and shortening the frontend development cycles.
+- As a data pipeline for preparing, transforming and loading large volumes of on-chain data for data analysis and forensics.
+- As a highly customizable data source for dashboards and on-chain activity monitoring.

+Subsquid is designed ground-up around batch processing in contrast to other block-based and event-based indexers.
+The batch-based programming model embraced by the Squid SDK boosts the indexing performance to 50k+ blocks per second.

+## Architecture

-The Subsquid indexing stack separates on-chain data ingestion (Archives) from data transformation and presentation (squids).
+The Subsquid indexing stack separates on-chain data ingestion (Archives) from the data transformation and presentation (squids).

 Squid SDK indexing projects (or simply **squids**) are [Extract-Tranfsorm-Load-Query (ETLQ)](https://en.wikipedia.org/wiki/Extract,_transform,_load) projects built using the open-source [Squid SDK](https://github.com/subsquid/squid-sdk).
-Squids ingest historical on-chain data from Archives, transforming it according to user-defined data mappers.
-After reaching the blockchain head, squids continuously process fresh blocks serving near-real-time up-to-date data.
-The Squid SDK offers a built-in server to present the transformed data with GraphQL API as well as customizable adapters to store the data in different databases (e.g. Postgres) and data lakes (e.g. s3).
+Squids ingest historical on-chain data from Archive in batches and transform it with a user-defined data processor.
+After reaching the blockchain head, squids continuously ingest and process the new blocks in near real-time.
+The Squid SDK offers a built-in server to present the transformed data with GraphQL API as well as customizable adapters for transactional databases (e.g. Postgres) and data lakes (e.g. s3).

-**Archives** are specialized data lakes optimized for storing and filtering large volumes of raw on-chain-data.
+**Archives** are specialized data lakes optimized for extracting and filtering large volumes of raw on-chain-data in batches.
 Until fully decentralized, Subsquid Labs maintains public Archive endpoints and offers batch access via the Squid SDK free of charge.
 A full list of Archive endpoints for the supported EVM and Substrate networks is available in this [repo](https://github.com/subsquid/archive-registry) and is published as a package [`@subsquid/archive-registry`](https://www.npmjs.com/package/@subsquid/archive-registry) for easy access.

 Squids can be run locally, on-premises or deployed to the [Aquarium hosted service](/deploy-squid).